Concrete canoe: ASCE National Competition

 The ASCE (American Society of Civil Engineers) National Concrete Canoe Competition (NCCC) provides students with a practical application of the engineering principles they learn in the classroom, along with important team and project management skills they will need in their careers.
 The event challenges the students' knowledge, creativity and stamina, while showcasing the versatility and durability of concrete as a building material.

 Each year, the NCCC, which is held in mid-June, is hosted by an ASCE Student Organization.
 Some 200 university teams attempt to qualify for the NCCC by placing first in one of the 18 conference competitions held throughout the United States during the spring.
 Until 2018, teams placing second in a conference competition behind a university that finished in the top five at the previous year's national competition are also invited.
 This was replaced by the Wild Card drawing in 2018.
 If the Concrete Canoe team was part of a student chapter that placed within the top one-third of all annual reports, and the team finished within the top half of all teams in their regional competition, the team was eligible for the Wild Card drawing.
-Of all qualifying team, six were randomly drawn to attend the 2018 National Concrete Competition.
+Of all qualifying teams, six were randomly drawn to attend the 2018 National Concrete Competition.
 To be eligible to compete in the Concrete Canoe Competition, the entrant school must be a recognized ASCE Student Chapter or ASCE International Student Group.
 Typically, frontrunners include University of Alabama in Huntsville, University of Nevada, Reno, University of Florida, California Polytechnic State University San Luis Obispo, the University of California at Berkeley, Clemson University, École de technologie supérieure, Université Laval, and the University of Wisconsin–Madison.

 The winners of the ASCE National Concrete Canoe Competition are determined by compiling the team's total number of points from the academic and race portions of the competition.
 Academic scholarships totaling $9,000 are awarded to the winning teams' undergraduate civil engineering program.